DafnyVSCode/Dafny-VSCode/README.md

 ![assertions animation](example.gif)

 ## Requirements - Installation guide
+* `NEW:` On windows you can use the task Install DafnyServer, which downloads, extracts and sets the path correctly.
+Requires PowerShell V5.
 * A C# runtime to run DafnyServer.
 Mono should be supported on all platforms that vscode runs on.
 On windows, you may also use .net - see config below.
 * [Binary dafny distribution](https://github.com/Microsoft/dafny/releases), which contains `DafnyServer.exe` and its dependencies - path must be specified in config.
 * The path to the `DafnyServer.exe` set in the user configuration as `dafny.dafnyServerPath` (see the `File` menu on Windows and GNU+Linux, `Code` menu on OSX).
 ## Extension Settings

 The following are necessary: